Try our free 14-day challenge to heal your autoimmunity naturally

 What Do My Test Results Mean?

-If APS is suspected, you may have two or more blood tests at least 12 weeks apart, to determine if the anticardiolipin antibody is consistently present.
+If APS is suspected, you may have 2 or more blood tests at least 12 weeks apart to determine if the anticardiolipin antibody is consistently present.
 You will only be diagnosed with APS if all tests come back positive.
 Weakly positive or inconsistent positive results are normal in healthy people, and are therefore not enough to support a diagnosis of APS.
 (Source)

 A test is considered positive if it detects: